Wilsven/multi-agents/CONTRIBUTING.md

 By using a consistent issue and commit strategy, we make project management and collaboration smoother.
 Everyone can see what issues are being worked on and why a given change was made.

-## Git Submodule Management & Deployment <a id="git-submodule-management--deployment"></a>
+## Git Submodule Management <a id="git-submodule-management"></a>

-For detailed information on managing Git submodules, deployment scenarios, best practices, and troubleshooting, refer to the [Git Submodule Management & Deployment Guide](./docs/GIT_SUBMODULE_MANAGEMENT.md).
+For detailed information on managing Git submodules, deployment scenarios, best practices, and troubleshooting, refer to the [Git Submodule Management](./docs/GIT_SUBMODULE_MANAGEMENT.md).

 ## General Best Practices <a id="general-best-practices"></a>